 - Health – Hip dysplasia, eye diseases, Corneal Dystrophy

-The Chukchi people created the Siberian Husky thousands of years ago.
+The Chukchi people of Siberia, created the Siberian Husky thousands of years ago.
 The Chukchi people are a nomadic tribe that lives in the Kamchatka peninsula.
 The Siberian Husky was bred to be a companion dog and as a means of long-range transportation that was not a reindeer.

 The Siberian is a very energetic dog, who loves chasing small animals, so you must have a fenced-in back-yard to give him space to run while protecting the smaller animals from harm and your Husky from running away.